Mother’s Day: Part Two

 When he came back to the car he said, “You know that Walls woman, she got a lot of things wrong about this town.
 First of all we don’t have tortoises.
 I don’t know if she really lived here or not but people swear she graduated from the high school.”

 “Really?”
 I smiled.
-“Well, you know there’s a lot of memoirs out there now and I guess people elaborate or make things up to fit the story.”
+“Well, you know there’s a lot of memoirs out there now and maybe people elaborate or make things up to enhance the story.”

-“Yeah,” he said, waving his hand around the town.
 “You can take a picture of the little monument we got over there.”
 He pointed to the sign we saw coming into town.
-Welcome to Battle Mountain.
-It had a few pieces of rusted farm equipment on the dirt in front of it.
+Welcome to Battle Mountain along with some rusted farm equipment on the rocky soil in front of the monument.

 “I’m not gonna give you a ticket but I do need to run your license.”